 - Outline the workup of cryptorchidism and describe the role of health professionals working together to manage this condition.

 Cryptorchidism is the absence of at least one testicle from the scrotum.
-It is the most common birth defect involving male genitalia.
+It is the most common congenital defect involving male genitalia.
 About 3% of full-term and 30% of premature male infants are born with one or both testicles undescended.
 The testes normally descend by month 7 of gestation.
-Approximately 80% of cryptorchid testes descend by the third month of life.
+Approximately 80% of cryptorchid testes descend by the third month of life after birth.
 This makes the true incidence around 1%.
-If the testis has not descended by 6 months of age, it is unlikely to do so spontaneously, and surgical correction should be considered.
+If the testis has not descended by six months of age, it is unlikely to do so spontaneously, and surgical correction should be considered.

-Cryptorchidism may occur on one or both sides, but more commonly affects the right testicle.
+Cryptorchidism may occur on one or both sides but more commonly affects the right testicle.
 Bilateral cryptorchidism is present in about 10% of all undescended testicle patients.

-The testicle may be anywhere along the "path of descent," such as:
+The testicle may be anywhere along the "path of descent," including:

-- Located high in the retroperitoneal abdomen to the inguinal ring
+- High in the retroperitoneal abdomen close to the inguinal ring

 - In the inguinal canal